141 Meditation Benefits FAQ Testimonials Order Now Contact Health & Body Brain Power Mind Power Happiness Mental Health Login

 How Meditation Tames The Mind Monkeys

-To understand how meditation masterfully tames the monkeys, we must go to their playground.
+To understand how meditation masterfully tames the mind monkeys, we must go to their playground.
 The human brain.

 When the brain has nothing to do, it's "Default Mode Network (DMN)" switches on.
 This "idle mode" is like giving the mind monkeys a bag full of Halloween candy and letting them out for recess.